 Donate by check: Make checks payable to the Communities of Coastal Georgia Foundation and indicate that your gift should be directed to the Community Emergency Needs Fund.
 Mail checks to: Coastal Georgia Foundation, Attn: Ellen Post, 1626 Frederica Road, Suite 201, St. Simons Island, GA 31522.

 CCGF can facilitate other types of donations, including donations from Donor Advised Funds and stock transfers.
-For questions about making a charitable donation, please contact Ellen Post at .
+For questions about making a charitable donation, please contact Ellen Post at firstname.lastname@example.org.

-If your business or company would like to join the coalition and provide a corporate gift, please email Ellen Post at .
+If your business or company would like to join the collaboration and provide a corporate gift, please email Ellen Post at email@example.com.

 CCGF is a 501(c)(3) nonprofit charity and all donations to the Fund are tax deductible as allowed by law.

-To deploy resources rapidly, we will not be accepting requests for funding or posting a grant application.
-We will instead work together with community advisors and funders to identify organizations currently providing types of support to area residents that are aligned with the priorities of the Needs Fund to expand available resources and relief.
-Priorities in the first phase of funding will include basic needs, such as food, childcare, transportation, and healthcare or prescription assistance.
+To deploy resources rapidly, we will not be posting a grant application.
+We will instead work together with community advisors and funders to identify organizations currently providing types of support to area residents that are aligned with the priorities of the Fund to expand available resources and relief.

 Director, Grants & Operation